Ralph Carmichael: Early life and career

-Carmichael was born in Quincy, Illinois, the son of a Pentecostal minister.
+Carmichael was born in Quincy, Illinois, the son of Pentecostal ministers Richard and Adele Carmichael.
 As a teenager, Carmichael played violin with the San Jose Civic Symphony.
 At seventeen, he enrolled at Southern California Bible College (now Vanguard University) to become a preacher like his father, grandfather, three uncles, and five cousins.
 He started a campus men's quartet, as well as ensembles and mixed groups of all kinds, blending jazz and classical music techniques with gospel songs and hymns.
 His bands were unwelcomed at many churches, and he was not allowed to store his baritone saxophone on campus because of its associations with big band music.

 After college, Carmichael's band received mixed reactions from the Christian community.
 One church asked that they hide their drums behind a curtain; a pastor in Oakland stopped the band mid-song because the music sounded too "worldly."
 After a performance at a men's fellowship in Pasadena, however, Carmichael's band was invited to audition for television.
-The TV program drew so much response mail from Christians that the station asked for more shows.
+The TV program, The Campus Christian Hour, drew so much response mail from Christians that the station asked for more shows.
+It won an Emmy Award in 1950.